eddiejibson/limitrr/docs/README.md

 - Forgiving (If a value is not set, a default is in place which will work effectively instead of just crashing).
 - Well documented.

+## Donate

+If you're finding limitrr helpful, [consider donating](https://paypal.me/eddiejibson/5) to allow me to continue maintaining both this and a variety of exciting other projects.